WTO Environmental Goods Agreement (EGA)

 - The Director General of the WTO welcomes the statement of the Chair of the Environmental Goods Agreement

-- Canada Welcomes Launch of Negotiations on WTO Environmental Goods Agreement
+- Joint Statement on the WTO Environmental Goods Agreement Negotiations

 - WTO press release on the launch of the negotiations (including an audio recording of the press conference)